FC

 Universal Production Music

-The College of Motion Picture Arts pays an annual fee to Universal Production Music—the worlds largest music catalog—for the licenses to the library music they provide on their site.
+The College of Motion Picture Arts pays an annual fee to Universal Production Music (UPM)—the worlds largest music catalog—for the licenses to the library music they provide on their site.

 Contact the post-production staff if you need the login credentials.